OctopusDeploy/docs/docs/security/octopus-tentacle-communication/index.md

 TLS 1.2 requires .NET 4.5 which was introduced as a requirement in **Octopus 3.1**.
 Earlier versions of Octopus use TLS 1.0.
 :::

 It's possible to restrict the version of TLS available to use on both Tentacle and Server.
-For more information on how to do this, see our [Disabling insecure TLS protocols](/docs/security/hardening-octopus.md#disable-insecure-tls-protocols) section.
+For more information on how to do this, see our [Disabling weak TLS protocols](/docs/security/hardening-octopus.md#disable-weak-tls-protocols) section.

 ## Troubleshooting Tentacle communication problems {#Octopus-Tentaclecommunication-TroubleshootingTentaclecommunicationproblems}